AgustaWestland AW159 Wildcat: South Korea

-On 15 January 2013, South Korea's Defense Acquisition Program Administration announced the selection of the AW159 to fulfill a requirement of the Republic of Korea Navy for a maritime helicopter, winning out against the MH-60R Seahawk.
+On 15 January 2013, South Korea's Defense Acquisition Program Administration announced the selection of the AW159 to fulfill a requirement of the Republic of Korea Navy for a maritime helicopter, winning against the MH-60R Seahawk.
 The batch of eight aircraft were chosen to perform search-and-rescue missions, anti-submarine warfare and surveillance.
 In January 2014, DAPA announced it will equip its Wildcat helicopters with Spike NLOS missiles to provide a stand-off attack capability for engaging targets such as ground artillery and small vessels.
 In April 2015, the South Korean government was considering ordering a further 12 Wildcats to further strengthen the Navy's anti-submarine capabilities; alternative options include the MH-60 Seahawk and the domestically produced KAI KUH-1 Surion helicopter.
 On 13 June 2016, the Republic of Korea Navy took delivery of four Wildcats.
 The helicopters operate from the Navy's Incheon-class guided missile/coastal defense frigates.
 The remaining four were delivered in late November 2016.
 ROK Navy Wildcats are fitted with a Seaspray 7400E radar offering 360-degree coverage.

 The first four AW159s were operational by February 2017.
 Its AESA radar and electro-optic thermal sensor are capable of detecting surface contacts out to 360 km.
 For anti-submarine duties, the helicopter can operate for over three hours when equipped with the Thales FLASH dipping sonar, two hours with the sonar and one Blue Shark torpedo, and an hour or more with the sonar and two torpedoes; it can also drop sonobuoys.

 Philippines

 In 2014, it was reported that the AW159 was being considered by the Philippine Navy.
 In March 2016, AgustaWestland signed a €100 million contract with the Department of National Defense for two helicopters along with training and support.
 The project aims to provide anti-submarine warfare (ASW) and anti-surface capabilities to the Navy.
 Prior to the introduction of the Wildcat, the Philippines lacked any ASW capabilities in a region where the number of submarines being operated by other nations was reportedly set to grow.

 On 7 May 2019, the two AW159 anti-submarine helicopters arrived in the Philippines.
+The helicopters are purchased as units assigned onboard the Jose Rizal-class Frigates.

 Others

 In 2016, Malaysia reportedly considering increasing the number of helicopters operated by the Royal Malaysian Navy by procuring either the AW159, Sikorsky MH-60R Seahawk or the Airbus Helicopters H225M.
 On 20 April 2016, Finmeccanica (now Leonardo) signed a teaming agreement with Global Komited, a Malaysian defence company, to jointly promote and distribute the AW159 Wildcat to the Malaysian government.

+In 2024 Leonardo signed a MoU with the NZDF around the potential supply of AW159 helicopters to the RNZN/AF.
+The NZDF aims to replace its eight remaining Super Seasprite helicopters with ASW & ASuW capable helicopters in the late 2020s.